bp-tags/Lacuna-Web-Client/README.md

 > `gulp build`

 Runs the entire process of pulling all the JavaScript/CSS together and creates minified versions of them.
-This is also the default task, meaning that running just `gulp` in the command line will run this task.
+This is the default task, meaning that running just `gulp` in the command line will run this task.

 ## dev